cambrad3/cambrad3.github.io/index.md

 - Features include information about player efficiency rating, true shooting percentage, 3 point attempt rate, free throw attempt rate, rebound percentage, block percentage, assist percentage, steal percentage, etc. (see Appendix - Glossary of Features)

 ### What is Our Approach?
-The approach was 2 fold...
+The approach was 2 fold as below.

 #### Unsupervised
 We used clustering analysis to find groups of seasoned players (10+ years in the NBA) to which to compare rookie players.
 To do this we found 2 new features, using Linear Discriminant Analysis (LDA), that reduced the dimensions of the rookie and career features into single metrics.
 These new features were correlated with rookie and career win shares, and used for clustering analysis.